dosco/graphjin/README.md

 }
 ```

-The above GQL query returns the JSON result below.
+The above GraphQL query returns the JSON result below.
 It handles all
-kinds of complexity without you writing a line of code.
+kinds of complexity without you having to writing a line of code.

 For example there is a while greater than `gt` and a limit clause on a child field.
 And the `avatar` field is renamed to `picture`.
 The `password` field is blocked and not returned.
 Finally the relationship between the `users` table and the `products` table is auto discovered and used.

 #### JSON Result